LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ### SemaphoreLock

-With a binary semaphore you can use it as a mutex/lock.
-The only problem is that the lock isn't reentrant and a different thread can release the lock then the one that has acquired it.
+A binary semaphore (only holding 1 permit) can be used as a lock.
+The only problem with this lock is that it isn't reentrant and a different thread can release the lock that was originally acquired by a different thread.

 ```java
 class SemaphoreLock {